Education

 Our main programs in education are:

-3,357 children from poor communities had access to integrated services to prevent school dropout;
+• 2,468 children from underprivileged communities had access to integrated services aimed at preventing school dropout.

-1,129 children from disadvantaged backgrounds benefited from literacy activities;
+• 1,228 children from disadvantaged backgrounds benefited from literacy activities.